phpdude/django-skeleton/README.md

 You can bootstrap your django project with command

-> django-admin.py startproject --template=https://github.com/phpdude/django-skeleton/archive/master.zip yoursite
+> django-admin.py startproject --template=https://github.com/phpdude/django-skeleton/archive/master.zip -e "ini,yml,conf,json" yoursite

 After installation you must create virtualenv and install all required packages by default.